-2. Being Imaginative
+2. Being Imaginative and Expressive

 Our girls will explore a wide range of media and materials.
-They will be given opportunities to share their thoughts, ideas and feelings through a variety of activities in Represent their own ideas, thoughts and art, music, movement, dance, role-play and design and technology.
+They will be given opportunities to share their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play and design and technology.